-Under the equity method, on initial recognition the investment in an associate or a joint venture is recognised at cost, and the carrying amount is increased or decreased to recognise the investor's share of the profit or loss of the investee after the date of acquisition.
+10 Under the equity method, on initial recognition the investment in an associate or a joint venture is recognised at cost, and the carrying amount is increased or decreased to recognise the investor's share of the profit or loss of the investee after the date of acquisition.
 The investor's share of the investee's profit or loss is recognised in the investor's profit or loss.
-Distributions received from an investee reduce the carrying amount of the investment.
-Adjustments to the carrying amount may also be necessary for changes in the investor's proportionate interest in the investee arising from changes in the investee's other comprehensive income.
+Distributions received from an investee reduce the carrying amount of the investor's profit or loss.
+Distributions to the carrying amount may also be necessary for changes in the investor's other comprehensive income.
 Such changes include those arising from the revaluation of property, plant and equipment and from foreign exchange translation differences.
 The investor's share of those changes is recognised in the investor's other comprehensive income (see SFRS(I) 1-1 Presentation of Financial Statements).